euratom-software/calcam/docs/source/intro_install_setup.rst

 Insufficient Persmissions to install
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The setup process may try to install Calcam in the python library paths for your system.
-If your user account does not have permissions to write to these paths (e.g. root or admin permissions), the setup script will fail with an error about permissions. **In this case, adding the ``--user`` option to the installation command will install the package for your user account only, which does not require root or admin permissions.**
+If your user account does not have permissions to write to these paths (e.g. root or admin permissions), the setup will fail with an error about permissions.
+In this case, adding the ``--user`` option to the installation command will install the package for your user account only, which does not require root or admin permissions.

 Problems trying to start Calcam